springcomp/azure-functions-university/lessons/dotnet8/logging/README.md

         });
     ```

+12. Open the `HelloWorldHttpTrigger.cs` file and update its contents.

+    Replace the full contents of the file with the following code:

+    ```c#

+    ```

-11. Compile and run the application again.
+13. Compile and run the application again.

-12. From the Azure Portal, navigate to App Insights and display the _Live Metrics_ dashboard.
+14. From the Azure Portal, navigate to App Insights and display the _Live Metrics_ dashboard.
 You can find `Live Metrics` as one of the options available on the left pane, under the `Investigate` topic.

 Wait for ten to twenty seconds for the web page to refresh and display the dashboard.